p/redis-dump-load/README.rst

 - ``yajl2`` means the same things as ``ijson-yajl2`` for compatibility with older redis-dump-load versions.
 - ``jsaone`` selects the jsaone backend.

-Note: ijson's yajl2 backend fails when it is given strings on Python 3.
-Please open the files in binary mode and use ``BytesIO`` rather than ``StringIO`` objects.
+Note: ijson's yajl2 backend can only decode ``bytes`` instances, not ``str``.
+When loading data from a file opened in text mode and using ijson-yajl2, redis-dump-load will encode the file data using utf-8 encoding before passing the data to ijson.
+If this fails, try opening the file/stream in binary mode.

 Note: jsaone can only decode text strings (``str`` instances), not ``bytes``.
 When loading data from a file opened in binary mode and using jsaone,